 Before you open your business, create a business budget.
 Include a cash reserve in your budget planning.
 You may need more money than you originally planned.
 As you begin to earn income, save money.

 Having an extra cash reserve helps you deal with unexpected expenses and can scale up faster.
 Consider opening a startup business credit card or business bank account to separate company income from personal funds.

 Another part of creating your budget involves cutting costs.
 Decide if there are any business expenses you can afford to reduce.
 Look for cheaper alternatives for your supplies and inventory.

 If you are bootstrapping your business, you may have a tough time finding initial vendors or suppliers to buy goods from.
 Working with a vendor is about building a relationship, so start making connections early.

 Don’t be afraid to introduce yourself to vendors and tell them your business’s story.
 You may receive perks after forming a vendor relationship, such as lower prices.

 Are you starting a business?
 You need a reliable and affordable system for bookkeeping.
 Patriot’s online accounting software is easy to use and made for small business owners.
-Get started today with free setup and support.
+Sign up for free today.